Skip to main content

 “Can we go back to what I said a minute ago?
 It’s bothering me, and I don’t want to move on without clarifying….”

-While this may feel uncomfortable, people appreciate it when you clarify your words and intentions.
+But people genuinely appreciate it when you take the care to clarify your words and your intentions.
+It often brings you closer together.

 Action Steps: